 This was the moment I realized that maybe I wasn’t smarter than the average investor.
 Just like when we grow up thinking we’re physically invincible, we often think—and are reinforced with praise—that we’re above-average at many intellectual pursuits.
 It’s funny that a group that prides itself on math (personal finance generally), often has so much trouble identifying the mathematical likelihood that we’re a coin flip from being above average.

 A FIRE writer I respect, Dave, happened to write about his worst money mistake recently.
 I’m lucky my worst mistake didn’t lead me down a darker path.

 To give you an idea of just how financially damaging the loss was during this time, here’s my Social Security Earnings history (by the way, you can obtain this official record from my Social Security if you’re in the U.S., we published our earnings history from 2006-2018):

-The decision to sell in 2009 had turned a paper loss into a realized loss more than my entire earnings for the year.
+The decision to sell in 2009 had turned a paper loss into a realized loss of more than my entire earnings for the year.

 As we’ve come out of another V-shaped dive in the stock market, I didn’t actually think much about our investments.
 If anything, I was trying to find some more money to invest with when things were looking grim—partly by rebalancing our portfolio.